-ESL 050 Series is offered for foreign and bilingual students.
+ESL 050 series is offered for foreign and bilingual students.
 The ESL program is a special program designed for bilingual and foreign students in order to develop proficiency in oral and written English.
 Students will be placed in the program according to language test results.

 Placement tests and teacher evaluation determine each student's entry level.
-ESL is an intensive study for acquiring and improving basic skills in listening, speaking, reading and writing Americanized English.
+ESL is an intensive study acquiring and improving basic skills in listening, speaking, reading and writing Americanized English.

-ESL 050 Elementary Grammatical Patterns 6 cr. hrs./8 periods (6 lec., 2 lab)
+ESL 050A Elementary Grammatical Patterns I 3 cr. hrs./4 periods (3 lec., 1 lab)

-This course has as its main goal the development of listening and speaking skills in the frequently used patterns of American English.
-Reading and written exercises are introduced to reinforce these patterns.
+Development of listening, speaking, reading and writing skills in frequently used patterns of basic American English.
+Reading, writing, and laboratory exercises are used to reinforce these patterns.